supershabam/genomezstd/README.md

 ## next steps

-From an art project visualizing the human genome subsequence frequencies, it's clear that there are more dominate larger subsequences.
+From an art project visualizing the human genome subsequence frequencies, it's clear that there are more dominant larger subsequences.

 It may be possible to build a zstd dictionary using this subsequence frequency analysis datastructure.